-Pro ocess element Process 1 Process 2 Process 3 Process 4 a) Before an application is made for an appointment, the line manager (as defined in Table 2: Appointments) must discuss the appointment with the applicant including agreement of the role description.
+Pr ocess element Process 1 Process 2 Process 3 Process 4 а) Before an application is made for an appointment, the line manager (as defined in Table 2: Appointments) must discuss the appointment with the applicant including agreement of the role description.
 Yes Yes Yes Yes Note that this will normally take place within the context of the search process for UK HQ Appointments b) Within 30 days of the application, election or nomination to a role, the applicant's line manager must initiate a Personal Enquiry, including a criminal records check if indicated as required in Table 2: Appointments.
 Note that a criminal records check is also required for persons who have access to records (paper or electronic) containing personal details of young persons.
 (If necessary, the Occasional Helper role on Compass can be used in these cases.)
 Yes Yes Yes Yes

 Pro ocess element Process 1 Process 2 Process 3 Process 4 c) For all new roles, or role changes, the applicant must be made aware, by the relevant line manager, of the: a.
 Fundamentals of Scouting (POR Chapter 1) b.
 Key policies of Scouting (POR Chapter 2) c.
 Responsibilities and commitments of the appointment (these are listed on the Declarations page of the Adult Information Form) d.
 Our Safeguarding Code of Behaviour [Young People First - Safeguarding - a code of practice (informally known as the 'Yellow card')] e.
 Training obligations of the appointment; and f.
 The procedure for the appointment of adults.
 Yes Yes Yes Yes d) For an adult new to Scouting, a new record must be set up on Compass.
 The Appointments Advisory Committee will define the local process, but normal practice will be for the line manager or their nominee to enter the adult's details into Compass.
 The Adult Information Form may be a useful method for the adult to gather all necessary information, though it can be entered directly online.
 Yes Yes Yes Yes e) For all new roles, or role changes, the role should be added to the adult's Compass record.
 Any roles being closed should be updated at the same time.
 The Appointments Advisory Committee will define the local process, but normal practice will be for the line manager (or a local Administrator) to enter the adult's role details into Compass.
-Yes Yes Yes Yes There then follow three process components that must ist be complete within a maximum of 5 months from the ments can - and should - be undertaken in parallel with Role Start Da
+Yes Yes Yes Yes f) There then follow three process components that must be undertaken.
+Each of these process components must be complete within a maximum of 5 months from the Role Start Date on Compass.
+The three process elements can - and should - be undertaken in parallel with each other.